yukonnor/bootcamp-express-jobly/README.md

 # bootcamp-express-jobly

 A practice exercise demonstrating understanding of developing a Node / Express based API.

+To run this:

+    node server.js

+To run the tests:

+    jest -i